Diocese of Brechin (Episcopal)

+Andrew Swift who was consecrated on 25 August 2018 at St Paul's Cathedral, Dundee.

 The Diocese of Brechin is twinned with the Episcopal Diocese of Iowa (Iowa, United States) and with the Anglican Diocese of Swaziland (Swaziland).

 The manuscript records of the Diocese of Brechin are held by University of Dundee Archive Services.
 The archive collections include the administrative records of the diocese, records of individual churches, and the correspondence of Alexander Penrose Forbes and George Frederick Boyle.

 Area and population

 The diocese covers the historic counties of Kincardineshire (except the Banchory and Lower Deeside areas) (population 31,000), Angus (except the Forfar and Kirriemuir areas) (population 233,500), and the Glencarse area of Perthshire (population 9,000).

 This total population of approximately 273,500 gives the diocese a ratio of one priest to every 19,500 inhabitants and one church to every 10,900 inhabitants.

 List of churches

 The diocese has 12 stipendiary clergy and 25 active churches.